to Granite Arches Climbing Guides!

 multidirectional anchors as URPs while leading; identifying and

-managing critical curvature) and involves advanced mock leading
+managing critical curvature) and involved advanced mock leading

 Climbing: complex anchors, macro-micro route finding, anchor